Shell picks Australian firm to support optimisation and decarbonisation of five Gulf of Mexico assets

 “This project is a great example of how we help our customers optimise the efficiency of their assets on the one hand, while supporting decarbonisation initiatives on the other,” added Lenton.

-Worley underlined that the project will be delivered by its offices in Metairie and Houston supported by the engineering teams in India and other strategic locations with offshore skills.
+Worley underlines that the project will be delivered by its offices in Metairie and Houston supported by the engineering teams in India and other strategic locations with offshore skills.

 “We’ll be working together with Shell to define the continuous improvement journey of asset operations, energy efficiency over time, and decarbonisation solutions.
 We will be fully utilising our Worley Sustainable Solutions processes as part of this contract execution,” concluded the Australian player.